DingjieFu/CVsC/README.md

 python train.py --dataset CUB --backbone Resnet --inputsize 224 --is_end2end
 ```
 ## 📑Acknowledgement
-The implementation is based on the repos: [DAZLE](https://github.com/hbdat/cvpr20_DAZLE), thanks for their excellent works.
+The implementation is based on the repo [DAZLE](https://github.com/hbdat/cvpr20_DAZLE), thanks for their excellent works.